 Guns / Gun Violence

-50 for the Future, Wisconsin Coalition Against Domestic Violence – since 2000, at least 50 Wisconsinites have been killed in domestic violence homicides when the perpetrator was legally prohibited from possessing the firearm.
+50 for the Future, End Domestic Abuse Wisconsin – since 2000, at least 50 Wisconsinites have been killed in domestic violence homicides when the perpetrator was legally prohibited from possessing the firearm.
 Would background checks have prevented all of the tragedies?
 No. But undoubtedly, background checks would have made a difference in some of the cases.
 We hope that these 50 stories will spark change for a more peaceful future ~ 50 for the Future, Madison, WI.

 Brady Campaign to Prevent Gun Violence – we are devoted to creating an America free from gun violence, where all Americans are safe at home, at school, at work, and in our communities.
 The Brady Campaign works to pass and enforce sensible federal and state gun laws, regulations, and public policies through grassroots activism, electing public officials who support common sense gun laws, and increasing public awareness of gun violence.
 Through our Million Mom March and Brady Chapters, we work locally to educate, remember victims, and pass sensible gun laws, believing that children have the right to grow up in environments free from the threat of gun violence.
 The Brady Center works to reform the gun industry by enacting and enforcing sensible regulations to reduce gun violence, including regulations governing the gun industry.
 In addition, we represent victims of gun violence in the courts.
 We educate the public about gun violence through litigation, grassroots mobilization, and outreach to affected communities, Washington, DC.